zacanger/niddesa/text/mahaniddesa-from-chinese/14-chinese-google.md

 judging, after separating, after clarifying."
 To know that "silence" is after dying.

-"The teachings of Gautama should not be let loose": "The teachings of Gautama, the teachings of the Buddha, the teachings of the conquered, the teachings of the Tathagata, the teachings of the gods, and the Arahant's teachings.
+"The teachings of Gotama should not be let loose": "The teachings of Gotama, the teachings of the Buddha, the teachings of the conquered, the teachings of the Tathagata, the teachings of the gods, and the Arahant's teachings.
 "Should not let go", should be a respectful author, a constant author, a non-stop